 Insurance in Germany

-In Germany, insurance is a good thing to have -- health insurance and liability insurance for motor vehicles is mandatory.
+In Germany, insurance is a good thing to have -- health insurance and liability insurance for motor vehicles are mandatory.

 If you are planning to spend more than six months in Germany, or have moved here in a job-related capacity, here's a primer on other insurances you may want.